jouni/j-elements/docs/pages/prototypes/overflow-menu.md

 ## Known issues

-- In Safari, it is not possible to focus elements inside a dialog, when the dialog is inside shadow DOM and the content is slotted into it: https://bugs.webkit.org/show_bug.cgi?id=233320#c3
+In Safari (15.4), it is not possible to focus elements inside a dialog, when the dialog is inside shadow DOM and the content is slotted into it: https://bugs.webkit.org/show_bug.cgi?id=233320#c3

+This issue seems to have been fixed at least in Safari Tech Preview 144 (May 2022).